SoftwareWarlock/fifth-guy/README.md

 # fifth-guy

-Runs CI build on a LGTM comment
+Runs CI build on a LGTM commen